Devp459/Olympic-Medals-Prediction/README.md

 For major sporting nations (50+ medals), predictions are typically within **5-10 medals** of actual results.
 For smaller countries, the model provides reliable probability estimates for medal-winning potential.

----

-**⭐ If you found this project useful, please consider giving it a star!**

----

 *This project is for educational and portfolio demonstration purposes.
 Predictions are based on historical patterns and do not account for all real-world factors affecting Olympic performance.*